kirull1/videocloud/memory-bank/activeContext.md

 ## Recent Changes

+### Video Thumbnail Fix
+- Fixed issue with video thumbnails not displaying correctly after upload
+- Added cache-busting parameters to thumbnail URLs to prevent browser caching
+- Added proper cache control headers to thumbnails in S3Service
+- Modified the VideosService to preserve the original thumbnail if one was provided during upload
+- Added timestamp to thumbnail filenames to ensure uniqueness
+- Updated frontend components to use full page reloads when navigating to video pages
+- Created different storage paths for uploaded vs. generated thumbnails
+- Added logic to refresh existing thumbnail URLs with new cache-busting parameters
+- Ensured custom thumbnails uploaded during video creation are preserved

+### Comment System Enhancements
+- Enhanced the comment system with improved user experience
+- Fixed API endpoint configuration using appConfig
+- Added proper error handling with user-friendly messages
+- Implemented success notifications for comment actions
+- Added automatic retry for network errors
+- Enhanced UI with loading spinners and error icons
+- Improved visual feedback for all comment operations
+- Added watch functionality to reload comments when video changes
+- Implemented proper error handling for comment deletion
+- Added success message animation with fadeInOut effect
+- Enhanced mobile responsiveness for comment components
+- Improved error recovery with retry buttons
+- Added scroll-to-error functionality for better visibility

 ### UI Simplification - Removed Category and Tag Filters
 - Removed Categories and Tags filters from the home page
 - Removed Categories and Tags filters from the search page